YurgenUA/gulp-aws-stepfunctions-deploy/README.md

 Type: `bool`

+If set, check existence, stop all running instances and remove function with name specified, before create new one.
+If not set, update existent function or create if absent.
 Default is false.
-If set, code check (and remove) function with name specified, before create new one.

 **function_body** *(optional)*